fkerem/icmptunnel/README.md

   make
   ```

-4. On the server side run the tunnel with root privileges:
+4. On the server side run the tunnel with root privileges: （修改了，增加了token校验和握手,详见上方changelog）

   ```
+:> ./icmptunnel
+  Wrong argument
+    usage: icmptunnel <-s|-c> serverip token
+    -s: server mode
+    -c: client mode
+    serverip: the server side internet ip address. in server mode, can be 0.0.0.0
+    token: to identify client and server, and match them. len(token) < 128 Bytes

-  [sudo] ./icmptunnel -s 10.0.1.1
+:> sudo ./icmptunnel -s 0.0.0.0 "here-is-your-token-any-string-is-ok"
   ```

 5. On the client side, find out your gateway and the corresponding interface: